Start9Labs/bisq-startos/README.md

 # Wrapper for bisq

-Bisq is a simple, minimal project that serves as a template for creating a service that runs on embassyOS.
+Bisq is a decentralized bitcoin exchange network that enables secure, private and censorship-resistant exchange of bitcoin for national currencies and other cryptocurrencies over the internet.
 This repository creates the `s9pk` package that is installed to run `bisq` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies